Theatre Manager (RGN/ODP) by Stroud Resourcing Ltd

 - A proven track record recruiting, training and maintaining a theatre team.

 If you`re looking to make an impact and have the autonomy to create positive change this might be the perfect role for you!
-In exchange for your passion and dedication you`ll receive a rewarding salary of £55,000 and a compelling benefits package which includes:
+In exchange for your passion and dedication you`ll receive a rewarding salary of up to £65,000 and a compelling benefits package which includes:

 - Company Pension.